Elizabeth Graves examines the effects of ageing on the “blue vandyke” process, also called vandyke over cyanotype.

 There are many alternative process printmakers who combine two friendly processes to get results that bring out the best of both processes.
 There are many fine examples of gum over platinum, for example, which creates a look that neither process would achieve on its own.
 Vandyke and cyanotype are awkward to combine: the emulsions of one process bleach out the images made with the other, and strange effects appear in the highlights and mid-tones when they are printed atop each other.
-Some of the results are exotic looking, and so experimenting with this “blue vandyke” combination can be worthwhile.
+Some of the results are exotic looking, and so experimenting with this “blue vandyke”, or vandyke over cyanotype, combination can be worthwhile.

 “Impermanence can be interesting.”